Class QueueMessageStream<M extends Message>

 Type Parameters:

-M - The type of Message managed by this stream.
+M - The type of Message contained in this stream.

 All Implemented Interfaces: